pretix/pretix/doc/api/oauth.rst

 On a failed registration, a query string like ``?error=access_denied`` will be appended to the redirection URL.

-.. note:: In this step, the user is allowed to restrict your access to certain organizer accounts.
-If you try to
+.. note:: By default, the user is asked to give permission on every call to this URL.
+If you **only** request the
-          re-authenticate the user later, the user might be instantly redirected back to you if authorization is already given and would therefore be unable to review their organizer restriction settings.
-You can append the ``approval_prompt=force`` query parameter if you want to make sure the user actively needs to confirm the authorization.
+          ``profile`` scope, i.e. no access to organizer data, you can pass the ``approval_prompt=auto`` parameter to skip user interaction on subsequen calls.

 Getting an access token
 -----------------------